 #1: Don’t purchase park hopper tickets

 Not everyone will agree with this recommendation, but I will explain to you why I advise against it.
-For those unfamiliar with the park hopper option, it is a costly add-on to your basic park tickets that allows you to visit more than one park in the same calendar day.
+For those unfamiliar with the park hopper option, it is a costly add-on to your basic park tickets that allows you to visit more than one park on the same calendar day.
 Without it, you are restricted to one park per day.
 I think it’s definitely a waste of money in most circumstances.
 First, park hopper tickets are a significant expense.
 Even if you plan to park hop only one day, you pay the same flat fee as if you were park hopping every day of your visit.
-The cost ranges from $65 – $85 additional per ticket.
+The cost to add the park hopper option is $85 per person.
 So if you are a family of four visiting for six days, the park hopper option will cost you an additional $340 on top of the over $2,000 you are paying for your base tickets.

 Secondly, it isn’t generally a good use of time to switch parks.
 Going from one park to another is extremely time consuming.
 This is true both if you are using in-park transportation or your own vehicle.
-You must first walk all the way to the front of whatever park you are currently visiting, travel from one park to another, and then wait in line to re-enter the new park and walk through that park to your desired attraction.
+You must first walk all the way to the front of whatever park you are currently visiting, walk through the parking lot to your car (or wait for appropriate park transportation), travel from one park to another, park and walk through the parking lot, wait in line to re-enter the new park, and walk through that park to your desired attraction.
 We did select the park-hopper option on a previous vacation.
 We only used it on two days and wasted close to an hour traveling each time.
 This is especially frustrating if you are visiting during non-peak season when park hours are much more limited.
 Instead, I recommend planning your trip so that you can make the most out of one park per day (and if possible plan a second day for your favorite parks).